FCOO/fcoo-grunt-plugin/README.md

 1. [Install and basic use](#install)
 2. [Packages tasks](#package-task): List of and specifications for available tasks for *Packages*
 2. [Application tasks](#application-task): List of and specifications for available tasks for *Applications*
-3. [Conversion of Markdown-files](#markdown): Structure and format for converting markdown-files to html-pages
 2. [`gruntfile.js`](#gruntfile.js): Descriptions of the options for  `grunt-fcoo-grunt-plugin`
 3. [Tools](#tools): Descriptions and documentation for third-party tools (ESLint, UglifyJS, browserslist etc.)
 3. [Main files, dependencies overrides and resolutions](#dependencies): Note on difference between the `overrides` in `bower.json` and `options` in [grunt-bower-concat][]